 “What do you mean?”

-“I only know as much as the coppers have been able to glean, but the Red Guard has the records of an Aberrant incident, and some of those closest to her had some very interesting backgrounds.
+“I only know as much as the coppers have been able to glean, but the Red Guard has records of an Aberrant incident, and some of those closest to her had very interesting backgrounds.
 I will not share the details, so snuff out that burning curiosity, child.”